SipinSlowly/ROBLOX-Extension-Logger-Tutorial/README.md

 Bait video: use https://www.youtube.com/watch?v=__ZAsgo-zDE and https://ssyoutube.com/en1/youtube-video-downloader to download the video.

 IMO This is the best method out rn, as it's super easy to fall for and you can even get beamed on mobile by it.
+Show me some of your best hits with this @ a;#0003 as I would love to see :) more methods soon. #1 Github for ROBLOX Methods.